- Affiliated Faculty

 - Core Facilities

 - Contact Us

-We are currently accepting registrations for the Winter 2017 courses: Genotyping by Sequencing, Conservation Genomics, and Intro to Python I and II.
+We are accepting registrations for the Spring 2017 courses: Intro to Unix/Linux & Command-Line Data Analysis, Metagenomics I and II, Simulating Natural Systems and the online workshop Introduction to R and RStudio.
 Descriptions of these can be found below; also note that some of these have pre-requisites.

 In collaboration with the Department of Statistics and Molecular and Cellular Biology, the CGRB offers a number of workshops and classes available to both internal and external faculty, staff, postdocs, and students.
 Generally these are 1- or 2-credit sized (3 or 6 weeks), and are usually offered in academic terms according to the schedule illustrated below.
 Skills and knowledge covered in classes along "tracks" are pre-requisites (e.g. skills from Command-Line Data Analysis are required for Genotyping By Sequencing and Metagenomics I, while skills from Metagenomics I are required for Metagenomics II.)
 Dashed lines represent recommended but not pre-requisite dependencies.
 If you are unsure about you abilities for any of these, see their descriptions below or feel free to contact the trainers with questions.

 Pre-requisites: The classes annoted with a "bell curve" above require some incoming knowledge of statistics, including ANOVA, regression, p-values, and multiple-test-correction.
 These pre-requisites can be obtained with OSU classes ST 411/511, or ST201/202 or ST 351/352.
 The Kahn Academy Statistics playlist may also be a helpful resource.